 To counteract this we apply the BECOSAN® Concrete Densifier which binds with the lime in the concrete to make it resistant to abrasion and harder wearing.

 Finally we apply the BECOSAN® Concrete Sealant which makes the floor resistant to liquid spillages.

-A concrete floor treated with the BECOSAN® will last for very many years and will give a surface comparable to any marble floor and at a fraction of the cost.
+An industrial flooring treated with the BECOSAN® will last for very many years and will give a surface comparable to any marble floor and at a fraction of the cost.